 Most of the one-time alternatives to Wintel have faded into the dustbin of history.
 The latter models of computers from Commodore, Atari and NeXT, though, are still around in the hands of dedicated users and in small mom-and-pop operations that cater to their small but rabid users by refurbishing old equipment for resale (and, in some cases, still building clones of Ataris or Commodore Amigas).
 In fact, the explosion of the Web has probably lengthened the life of these older machines by providing a medium by which far-flung users of them can stay in touch, can create a sense of community and an active support system.
 With FTP sites, shareware and freeware can effectively be distributed.
 With mail-order direct from Web sites, commercial software can be offered.

 Following are links to sites with active, ongoing support for these various platforms.
-As always, if you find dead links or know of good resources I don't have listed here, drop me a line.
+As always, if you find dead links, drop me a line.

 - When it first came out in 1985, almost simultaneously with the Atari ST, the Commodore Amiga raised the state of the art for computer graphics.
 The original Amiga 500 only had a half-meg of RAM, and the original version of AmigaOS was still buggy (reportedly, Commodore rushed the Amiga to market so as not to let the Atari ST debut solo), but this computer could sing.
 When the Video Toaster was brought out a few years later, you could create professional caliber video effects on your home computer ... assuming you had an Amiga.
 In fact, there probably aren't too many TV stations in the country today that don't still have an Amiga with Video Toaster sitting around in a storage room somewhere.
 Amiga.org is the best resource right now on the Web, with links to all kinds of companies that continue to support the Amiga.